-On our last night we took the sunset cruise on the Margaret Todd, a beautiful four-mast schooner with lovely tanbark sails.
+On our last night we took a sunset cruise on the Margaret Todd, a beautiful four-mast schooner with lovely tanbark sails.
 It was thrilling to see those great sails hoisted, filling with wind, thrumming as the breeze picked up and we flew across the bay – what a great day!

 The next day we pushed on to Portsmouth, NH.
 I had been using the internet to track down some old friends and discovered that one of them, Lesley Sloane, was visiting her son in Portsmouth, so the next morning we met and went out for breakfast.
 It was great to see her and catch up – we hadn’t seen each other for 20-odd years.
 It is such a treat to have the time to find old friends from far away!